alzwded/PVAR/README.md

 Camera manipulation is currently implemented dumbly.
 This will be fixed in a future version.

-Right now it rotates the geometry around 0,0,0 and panning works as if it were centred on 0,0,0 looking from 0,0,1.
-When computing the displacements we will have to take the current displacement and current rotation using many wonderful matrices and equations.
-Whoopy!
+Right now rotation seems to be okay, it's just the panning that's weird.
+Panning currently works by assuming the camera is oriented on (0,0,1) which causes confusion, especially when Z is rotated.

 Left mouse button:
 * normal:	pan X and Y coordinates